Nested Structures in C Programming

 The Printf statement is to output each member present in the structure variables.

-1. To print the structure variable, we have to use the dot operator (.)
+1. To print the structure variable, we must use the dot operator (.)

 2. To print the nested structure variable, we have to use two dot operators such as (Variable.
 Nst_Variable.
 Member)